Runcorn: Ecology

 There are two Sites of Special Scientific Interest within the town: Floodbrook Clough and the Mersey Estuary.
 Floodbrook Clough in Beechwood is an Ancient Semi-Natural Woodland and one of the best examples in Cheshire of clough woodland on keuper marl.

 There are five Local Nature Reserves designated under the National Parks and Access to the Countryside Act 1949: Runcorn Hill, Dorchester Park, Oxmoor Woods, Wigg Island and Murdishaw Valley.

 Demography

 Population growth

+Housing developments in the east of the town with Norton Water Tower in the centre.

 Early census statistics for the town include only the areas known now as the Old Town and Higher Runcorn.
 In 1936, Runcorn Urban District grew to incorporate the neighbouring village of Weston.
 The present statistical boundaries of Runcorn were defined in the Runcorn New Town (Designation) Order 1964 which greatly expanded the town to the east.

 The population of Runcorn in 1664 has been estimated as 305.